waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ---
 title: Discussion
 ---
+### 2024年01月06日 中国大陆
+Some people believe children should have organized activities in their free time.
+Others believe children should decide what to do in their free time on their own.
+Discuss both sides and giveyour opinion.

 ### 2023年12月16日 中国大陆
 Some people think the best way to be successful in life is to get a university education.
 Others disagree and think that is no longer ture.
 Discuss both views and give your own opinion.